michael2012z/BitBible/markdown/RNKJV/files/Gen.md

 ## Genesis 17

-1. And when Abram was ninety years old and nine, יהוה appeared to Abram, and said unto him, I am El-Shaddaithe Almighty provider; walk before me, and be thou perfect.
+1. And when Abram was ninety years old and nine, יהוה appeared to Abram, and said unto him, I am El-Shaddai

 2. And I will make my covenant between me and thee, and will multiply thee exceedingly.